subutai-attic/judochop/Readme.md

 * time (TimeChop) - time in milliseconds to run the test
 * iterations (IterationChop) - iterations of the test to run per thread
 * threads (Both) - the number of threads to use per controller
-* runners (Both) - the number of distributed runners to use
+* runnerFigs (Both) - the number of distributed runnerFigs to use
 * delay (Both) - the number of milliseconds to delay between test runs
 * saturate (Both) - find and run tests at saturation